One of the most difficult things to learn on a violin is intonation. Intonation is the accuracy with which you hit the right pitch on every note.

 I think, if I could have a magic wand to improve even one aspect of my students’ play instantly (leaving the rest to hard work, as usual), it would be intonation.
 Even a mousy player who sounds, as a friend of mine puts it, “like a mosquito”, sounds better when playing in tune.
 Remove intonation as a learning difficulty on the violin and you have a much more manageable instrument.

-So, kids, the one who cracks the mystery of good intonation wins!
+So, kids, the one who cracks the mystery of good intonation first, wins!